getify/You-Dont-Know-JS/objects-classes/ch2.md

 myList[9];                  // undefined
 ```

 You might wonder why empty slots are so bad?
-One reason: there are APIs in JS, like array's `map(..)`, where empty slots are suprisingly skipped over!
+One reason: there are APIs in JS, like array's `map(..)`, where empty slots are surprisingly skipped over!
 Never, ever intentionally create empty slots in your arrays.
 This in undebateably one of JS's "bad parts".

 ### Functions